SumoLogic/sumologic-documentation/docs/integrations/webhooks/rollbar.md

 <img src={useBaseUrl('img/integrations/webhooks/rollbar-logo.png')} alt="Thumbnail icon" width="50"/>

 Rollbar is an error tracking and monitoring platform that assists developers in identifying and resolving software issues quickly, enhancing application reliability.
-A webhook available in the Rollbar can forward events related to errors, occurrences, and activities from Rollbar platform to the Sumo Logic HTTP endpoint.
+You can use a webhook in the Rollbar platform to forward errors, occurrences, and activities related events to the Sumo Logic HTTP endpoint.
 Using these logs, you can monitor details such as error messages, stack traces, affected endpoints, user information, and environment variables in Sumo Logic.
 For more details, refer to the [Rollbar Documentation](https://docs.rollbar.com/docs).

 ## Event types